blinkloader/docs.blinkloader.com/react-next.md

 <img src='https://user-images.githubusercontent.com/1095400/47969500-7f60ca80-e02d-11e8-980b-508f14960c91.png'/>

-Project ID can be taken from the right block.
+Take Project ID from the block on the right.

 <img src='https://cdn.staging-blinkloader.com/express/2gzemB8EavusbVtQ0btwyawka/image_optimizer_project_id.png'/>

-In your own project the value is different, copy your Project ID value and use it in the SDK.
+In your project the value is different, copy your Project ID value and use it in the SDK.

 **Step 2.
 Add image sources to the whitelist.**

 Resource whitelist allows Blinkloader to protect your account from other people willing to do optimizations on your behalf.

-For example, if all images are located in a folder named `xyz`, then you can add `example.com/xyz` to the whitelist.
+For example, if all images are in the folder named `xyz`, then you can add `example.com/xyz` to the whitelist.

 This lets optimization of images such as: